joergmlpts/nature-id/README.md

 ### Option -m MODEL, --model MODEL

-The options `-m` and `--model` select a classification model.
+The `-m` and `--model` options select a classification model.
 Possible models are `plants`, `birds`, and `insects`.
-These models need to be installed in directory `classifiers`.
-This option is required when more than one classifier is installed.
+These models must be installed in the `classifiers` directory.
+This option is required if more than one classifier is installed.

 ###  Option -a, --all_common_names

-The options `-a` and `--all_common_names` request that not only one common name but all common names are shown.
-Multiple common names are separated with semicolons.
+The `-a` and `--all_common_names` options cause all common names to be displayed, not just one.
+Multiple common names are separated by semicolons.
 The output with this option looks like this:

 ![Phyla_nodiflora.jpg](/plant_images/Phyla_nodiflora.jpg)